PMQs: Rishi Sunak sidesteps questions on NI protocol deal

 During PMQs, Labour leader Sir Keir Starmer challenged Mr Sunak over whether Northern Ireland would still be subject to some EU laws.

-Mr Sunak said "intensive discussions" with the EU were still ongoing.
+Mr Sunak said "intensive discussions" with the EU were ongoing.

 Asked if MPs would get a vote on any deal, Mr Sunak said Parliament would be able to "express its view".